How To Determine Your Hair Type: Four Factors To Consider

 This will determine whether the hair needs more active ingredients as proteins or maybe more moisture.
-Some types of hair are stronger than others — a thick strand of hair is harder to penetrate than a thin one.
-Straight hair is usually less breakable than curly hair.
+Some hair types are stronger than others — a thick strand of hair is harder to penetrate than a thin one.
+Straight hair type is usually less breakable than curly hair.

 As a result, not all types of hair will be strong enough to face decoloring or straightening techniques.
 But all hair types need to be washed not only with shampoo but also with a conditioner or cream to keep the cuticles in good shape, at least in the tips of the hair.